PureBox vs Unroll.Me

 PureBox

-Free is proof of value via sample with a hard ceiling of 1,000 emails.
+No-card Free scan shows sample results from your Gmail, with a hard ceiling of 1,000 emails across Attention, Archive, and Trash.
 Pro is full inbox coverage + ongoing relief at $7.99/month or $59.90/year ($4.99/month effective).

 See full pricing